 Let’s look at the equipment first.
-In principle it’s pretty easy to see how high the ceiling has to be to fit the equipment since you can just read it from the spec sheet.
+In principle, it’s pretty easy to see how high the ceiling has to be to fit the equipment since you can just read it from the spec sheet.
 However, the height of the equipment also has an impact on some exercises but more on that later.
 Let’s focus on the equipment first.

-The average full sized power rack is about 90” tall. most home gyms will have that much headroom available since that’s only 7.5′.
+The average full-sized power rack is about 90” tall.
+Most home gyms will have that much headroom available since that’s only 7.5′.
 And if not, there are other options.
 Some manufacturers have short power racks available that are about 80″ (6’6) tall.
-For a tall power rack an 8′ ceiling is high enough while for a short power rack you only need about 7′.
+For a tall power rack, an 8′ ceiling is high enough while for a short power rack, you only need about 7′.

-Besides the total height of the power rack, the height of the pull up bar is important.
-The front top brace of a power rack is often used as a pull up bar.
-The pull up bar is often a few inches below the top of the rack.
+Besides the total height of the power rack, the height of the pull-up bar is important.
+The front top brace of a power rack is often used as a pull-up bar.
+The pull-up bar is often a few inches below the top of the rack.

 Lat pulldown machines can be as tall as 96” but there are plenty of shorter versions available down to 75” so that shouldn’t be a problem with some planning.

 So, if your ceiling is 8′ tall, you’ll be able to fit any lat pulldown machine you want and most other cable gym equipment as well.
 Many cable crossover machines are about 80″ to 85″ tall although the tallest versions are around 100″ tall.
-So even the tallest cable stations can fit under a 8’5 high ceiling while the shorter ones fit with a 7’5 high ceiling.
+So even the tallest cable stations can fit under an 8’5 high ceiling while the shorter ones fit under a 7’5 high ceiling.

 Exercise height requirements